top of page

 When should I begin working on the working document?

-It is best to wait until all the evidence has been submitted by you and the LA before working on the working document.
+It is best to wait until you and the LA have submitted all the evidence before working on the working document.
 Once all evidence has been submitted, you can work through the evidence to see what changes to the EHC plan are needed.

 How do I use the working document?